 PHaMs workers provide practical assistance to people with severe mental illness to help them achieve their personal goals, develop better relationships with family and friends, and manage their everyday tasks.
 One-to-one and ongoing support ensures the individual needs of the PHaMs participants can be addressed.
 They are assisted to access services and participate economically and socially in the community, increasing their opportunities for recovery.

-Some PHaMs services provide specialist support to particularly vulnerable groups, either through funding for a targeted service or as part of an existing general PHaMs service.
-These include PHaMs Remote Services, PHaMs Employment Services, and services targeted to particular groups such as homeless and Culturally and Linguistically Diverse people.
+Some PHaMs services provide specialist support, either through funding for a targeted service or as part of an existing general PHaMs service.
+These include PHaMs Remote Services, and PHaMs Employment Services.

 - A person does not need to have a formal clinical diagnosis of a severe mental illness to be able to access the service.